Japan Air Lines Flight 2: Accident

 The cloud ceiling was 300 ft and there was little contrast between the sky and the calm waters of the bay.
 As a result, during the final descent, the too-low altitude was not recognized in time to correct it before hitting the water.
-Captain Asoh had set his minimum descent altitude alert to 211 ft; the alert was triggered by the radio altimeter, as the pressure altimeter was reading 300 ft at the time; as Captain Asoh checked for runway lights, copilot Captain Hazen called out visual updates: "[we are] breaking out of the overcast — I cannot see the runway light — we are too low — pull up, pull up".
-Captain Asoh later stated that he realized the plane was too low once he spotted the water after the plane broke through the fog with an air speed of 177 mi/hour.
-He grabbed the control stick to gain altitude and advanced the throttles in anticipation of having to abort the landing and perform a go-around, but the plane's main landing gear had already struck the water, first right then left, approximately 2+1/2 mi short of Runway 28L.
+Asoh had set his minimum descent altitude alert to 211 ft; the alert was triggered by the radio altimeter, as the pressure altimeter was reading 300 ft at the time; as Asoh checked for runway lights, First Officer Hazen called out visual updates: "[we are] breaking out of the overcast — I cannot see the runway light — we are too low — pull up, pull up".
+Asoh later stated that he realized the plane was too low once he spotted the water after the plane broke through the fog with an air speed of 177 mi/hour.
+He grabbed the control stick to gain altitude and advanced the throttles in anticipation of having to abort the landing and perform a go-around, but the plane's main landing gear had already struck the water, first right then left, approximately 2+1/2 mi short of runway 28L.
 The plane landed in the water at approximately 9:24:25 a.m.
 (1724:25 UTC).
 Passenger Walter Dunbar recalled "We came in alongside the mountains and went into thick fog.
 The next thing I knew, we were about one foot off the water.
 She hit, skipped twice, then nosed up."

 An early report from the Coast Guard stated the aircraft came to rest upside down.
 In fact, the plane came to rest on the Bay floor in shallow water approximately 7 ft deep, leaving the forward exits above the waterline.
 The chief purser, Kazuo Hashimoto, felt there was no panic amongst passengers after landing, and tried to make an announcement with the public address (PA) system.
 Since the PA system had failed after the landing, he ended up shouting from the forward cabin for passengers to "Be quiet, the plane has reached the bottom of the sea.
 It will not sink.
 Do not worry, we are well-fixed for evacuation."
 The passengers and crew all evacuated the plane on lifeboats, which were towed by police and Coast Guard boats to the nearby Coyote Point Yacht Harbor.
-Captain Asoh was the last to leave.
+Asoh was the last to leave.
 Asoh returned to the plane after ensuring everyone was safely ashore to gather and return the passengers' personal belongings.

 After the incident, the US National Transportation Safety Board (NTSB) stated it was the first successful ditching of a jetliner since the inauguration of jet service.
 The landing may have been assisted by the unusually high tide of 7 ft, compared with the typical water level of 4 ft, leading South San Francisco fire chief John Marchi to declare the ditching "a one-in-a-million shot" as the increased depth gave sufficient cushioning while being shallow enough that exit doors would remain above the water.